9 min

 Myth #1: “Keto is Just Another Fad Diet”

-• 1920s: Developed for epilepsy treatment
+• 1920s: Created for epilepsy treatment at Johns Hopkins Hospital

-• 1970s: Research on metabolic effects begins
+• 1970s: Scientists started studying the metabolic effects

 • Today: Over 2,000 peer-reviewed studies on ketogenic diets